 Prospective teachers from across an extensive range of subject specialisms can apply to train by clicking the links below.

-Cockburn School and Cockburn John Charles Academy are strategic partners in The Gorse SCITT (Ofsted - Outstanding 2017) , formerly called The Leeds Teaching School Alliance.
+Cockburn School and Cockburn John Charles Academy are strategic partners in The Gorse SCITT (Ofsted - Outstanding 2017 and 2023) , formerly called The Leeds Teaching School Alliance.
 Other partners include The Morley Academy, The Farnley Academy, The Ruth Gorse Academy, Allerton High School, Horsforth School, Elliott Hudson College and The Bruntcliffe Academy.
 As a crucial partner, they offer a fresh and dynamic route into teaching where we award Qualified Teacher Status made up to a complete PGCE via the Masters level work conferred by Sunderland University.

 The SCITT has a successful track record of developing outstanding secondary school teachers.
 They have excellent rates of employability of our graduates both within their alliance schools and also elsewhere in the Yorkshire region and beyond.
 Schools across the Cockburn MAT are proud to have employed a number of these graduates.